salesforcecli/plugin-deploy-retrieve/messages/convert.source-behavior.md

 # mainDefaultConfirmation

-- This command will put components in a newly created `main/default` folder in each package directory.
+- This command puts components in a newly created `main/default` folder in each package directory.
 You might need to re-organize them into your preferred structure.

 # basicConfirmation

-- This command will make changes to your project.
+- This command makes changes to your project.
 Be sure you've committed any source changes before continuing so you can easily revert if necessary.

 # success.dryRun